Blog

 Sigil teleportation is the most personal form of movement in the realms.

-It doesn’t rely on shared roads or sanctioned pathways.
+It doesn’t rely on shared roads or sanctioned pathways, or draws power from the world at large.

 It draws it from the individual who activates it.

-A sigil only works when the traveler knows exactly where they are going.
+As a result, a sigil only works when the traveler knows exactly where they are going.

 Not approximately.